tardate/LittleArduinoProjects/playground/StepperMotors/BipolarWormDrive/SimpleHBridge/README.md

 Here are two similar motor units I've scavenged.
 The part numbers are un-googlable internal references:

-* D4907M1F/15RF073K for upper in the picture below,
+* D4907M1F/15RF073K for upper in the picture below
 * D6124NID for the lower